Spatial Data Science Masters Program

 Additional Application Materials for International Applicants

 English Language Proficiency: In addition to the general admission criteria listed above, international students whose first language is not English are required to take the TOEFL or IELTS examination to be considered a candidate for admission.
-There is no minimum TOEFL or IELTS score required for admission to the Viterbi School and Dornsife College.
+USC graduate applicants are therefore expected to demonstrate their proficiency in English as part of the application process.
+Please review the video tutorial titled, “English Proficiency Requirements for International Students” for more details.
 For possible exemption from additional language requirements, you must achieve an Internet Based TOEFL (iBT) score of 90, with no less than 20 on each section or an IELTS score of 6.5, with no less than 6 on each band score.
 For more details on English Proficiency Criteria for the University of Southern California, please visit USC Graduate Admission - Proficiency in English.